datasciencecampus/proper/README.md

 Q: I found a bug!

->A: Please use the GitHub issues form to provide us with the information ([here](https://github.com/datasciencecampus/proper/issues))
+>A: Please use the [GitHub issues](https://github.com/datasciencecampus/proper/issues) form to provide us with the information.

 ### Common errors